 The move to full coeducation involves an increase in the pupil roll.
 In itself, this brings benefits for pupils.
 With scale comes opportunity: yet more breadth and challenge for pupils.
 Varied perspectives and interests will flourish – to everyone’s benefit.

-- What will going fully coeducational mean for extra-curricular activities?
+- What will going fully coeducational mean for co-curricular activities?

 - How will my son / daughter be able to socialise with girls / boys?